 - Some fruits should be avoided completely because they can cause kidney failure or other problems in dogs.
 These include grapes, avocados and anything containing pits.

 Apples are not just a tasty treat for dogs, but can also be beneficial to their health.
-They contain high levels of fiber and vitamin A that improve the immune system, fight inflammation in joints, promote healthy skin and eyesight.
+They contain high levels of fiber and vitamin C that helps protect cells from damage, maintain the health of teeth and bones, and support the immune system.
 However, make sure you remove the seeds because they can poison your dog if ingested.
 You should only give apples as a treat and in moderation because of their high sugar content.

-Bananas are an excellent source of potassium, manganese, vitamin B-12 and biotin.
+What fruits can dogs eat?
+Bananas are an excellent source of potassium, manganese, vitamin B12 and biotin.
 On top of that, bananas contain vitamin C that improves the immune system and a good amount of fiber that helps with digestive health.
 The only part of the banana that isn’t safe for dogs is banana peel, as it is hard to digest.

-Watermelon contains lycopene, vitamin A and C. It is rich in antioxidants that fight free radicals that are responsible for causing inflammation, heart disease and diabetes.
-Make sure you do not give your dog the seeds because they can cause intestinal blockage or poisoning if ingested.
-Also remove the rind because it is high in fiber and therefore can cause gastrointestinal distress.
+Watermelon contains lycopene, vitamin A and C. It’s rich in antioxidants that fight free radicals that are responsible for causing inflammation, heart disease and diabetes.
+Make sure you do not give your pup the seeds because they can cause intestinal blockage if ingested.
+Also remove the rind because it’s almost pure fiber and therefore can cause gastrointestinal distress.

 Blueberries are very rich in antioxidants that fight inflammation, improve the immune system and promote good heart health.
 They also boost brain function, memory and vision.
 Again, ensure that you give them to your dog only as a treat because berries are high in sugar.
 Also limit the portion size so that it does not upset your dog’s stomach.